 What Is a Good Bounce Rate?

 Obviously you want to reduce your bounce rate, but what’s considered a good bounce rate?
-Well that depends on your industry but the overall average bounce rate is 41 - 51% according to this report.
+Well that depends on your industry but the overall average bounce rate is 41 - 51%.
 Concerning different industries average bounce rates vary quite a bit.

 - Blogs - 65 - 90%

 - Non-ecommerce content - 35 - 60%